 • Provide a professional resume or curriculum vitae.

-• Submit a personal statement describing career goals and reasons for pursuing a Master's in Counseling degree.
+• Submit a personal statement describing career goals and reasons for pursuing an M.S. in Counseling degree.

 • Provide three letters of recommendation: 2 letters from academia and 1 personal or employer